masad103/Commond-Line-In-Python/README.md

 >touch file.txt creates an empty file named file.txt
 >If file.txt already exists, it updates its modification time.

+code filename.py?
+>this commmand use for move this python file in vs code

 ls command?
 >The ls command in Linux/Unix is used to list the contents of a directory.
 It displays files, directories, and their attributes.
 Common options include:
 >show which data in this file